 Living Wage: Ethicall is Living Wage accredited.
 This means our staff and where possible the staff of our suppliers are paid the living wage, as per the level set by the Living Wage Foundation.

 Benefits package: Staff receive a good package of benefits that includes a pension, and health care, and an award scheme that recognises excellence of service and results.
-There is also an income protection scheme in case of illness and also Life insurance in place for all permanent staff.

 Professional development: Ethicall offers good career progression opportunities.
 Fundraising staff receive regular training and are supported by full-time coaches who listen in on calls, provide regular feedback and continually push the highest quality.
 There are opportunities to move up the career ladder.